syncfusion-content/wpf-docs/wpf/Radial-Gauge/Ranges.md

 ## Binding range stroke

-You can bind the range’s stroke to the tick lines and labels within its range by setting the `BindRangeStrokeToLabels` and `BindRangeStrokeToTicks` properties to true.
+You can bind the ranges stroke to the tick lines and labels within its range by setting the `BindRangeStrokeToLabels` and `BindRangeStrokeToTicks` properties to true.

 {% tabs %}